(PD) Ma Yuan Walking on Path in Spring

 This website was given a modern theme to accompany the concept of Chi Dao being a modern English presentation.
 In time, the theme may be changed if/when another theme is felt to work better.

-This site currently makes use of the Goudy Old Style, Segoe UI, and Calibri fonts.
-If your computer or mobile device does not have the fonts installed, then you will either see Times New Roman, Arial, or whichever default serif and sans-serif fonts that your device is capable of displaying.
+The site currently only uses the Arial, sans-serif, Times New Roman, times, and serif fonts for all English characters.
+Due to display incompatibility issues between different browsers and different operating systems, I have chosen to revert back to web-safe fonts where possible.
+If your computer or mobile device does not have the fonts installed, then you will see whichever default serif and sans-serif fonts that your device is capable of displaying.

-The default paragraph font size is 16 pixels of height, which enables a better clarity of display for some Asian texts.
+The default paragraph font size is 16 pixels, which enables a better clarity of display for some Asian texts while also keeping English characters near a similar height as the Asian characters.
 Please adjust your browser's zoom if the text is too large or too small.

 The Asian texts are currently coded for the MingLiU, Batang, and Microsoft® JhengHei fonts (depending upon which language is displayed), which appear to offer the best reproduction.
-Most all Windows® users ought to see the non-English characters displayed correctly (or at least well enough).
-Linux® users may have to install additional fonts (the WQY fonts within repositories might be a good choice).
-As time permits, I will code all English fonts to be better compatible with open source fonts on various Linux distributions.
+Most all Windows users ought to see the non-English characters displayed correctly (or at least well enough).
+Linux® users might find the 'Han Serif TC Light' and 'Noto Serif CJK TC Light' fonts to work best (both are available from repositories).

 The background image sizing has been coded to work smoothly on all known devices.
 The only known imperfection is within some Microsoft browsers changing the background image's size when the zoom is changed.
 The fix is relatively simple, but the fix causes other problems that are not simple.
 At present, the current background image coding is most suitable for the greater number of devices and browsers.

 For several important reasons, for my own personal websites I usually only design pages to be viewed on desktop monitors and laptop screens.
-Due to the increasing popularity of desktops using very large monitors, I have coded this site's pages to include improved viewing within narrowed browsers on large monitors, reduction of white space (for reducing eye strain), a soft blue background for individuals with conscious peripheral vision, and the smoother zooming of large text for visually impaired individuals.
+Due to the increasing popularity of desktops using very large monitors (and often at a distance), I have coded this site's pages to include improved viewing within narrowed browsers on large monitors, reduction of white space (for reducing eye strain), a soft blue background for individuals with conscious peripheral vision, and the smoother zooming of large text for visually impaired individuals (as well as for the distant monitors).
 Please adjust your browser's width, height, and zoom to best fit your own preferences.
 The features also support most mobile device displays as well (a display of at least 280 pixels of width is ample, but a minimum width of about 440 pixels provides a much better viewing experience).

 The goal is to create a website that is safe, stable, loads quickly, ensures privacy, is usable by as many individuals as is reasonable, and provides for a good place that people can visit to find something interesting and useful to read.